-S. No Description of Directive Time Period for compliance from the date of issue of the Tariff Order Status of Compliance Commission's Direction 2011-12 based on audited accounts. based on audited accounts is also being filed along with the ARR Petition 3 The Commission directs the Licensee to submit the supplementary audit report of the AGUP for FY 2009-10 and 2010-11.
-Within 7 days of the date of its finalization by the AGUP Licensee submitted that the supplementary audit report of the AGUP for FY 2009-10, 2010-11 and 2011-12 are being filed along with the current Petition. - 4 The scheme of the Act requires the Licensee to work with complete functional autonomy and independence.
+S. No Description of Directive Time Period for compliance from the date of issue of the Tariff Order Status of Compliance Commission's Direction along with the ARR Petition 3.
+The Commission directs the Licensee to submit the supplementary audit report of the AGUP for FY 2009-10 and 2010-11.
+Within 7 days of the date of its finalization by the AGUP Licensee submitted that the supplementary audit report of the AGUP for FY 2009-10, 2010-11 and 2011-12 are being filed along with the current Petition. - 4.
+The scheme of the Act requires the Licensee to work with complete functional autonomy and independence.
 The Commission, with a view to ensure functional autonomy, independence, transparency and regulatory discipline, hereby direct, that in case of all future ARR submissions, each distribution Licensee shall file independent ARR petitions, rate schedule, response to Along with the petition for FY 2014-15 Licensee submitted that it has filed the ARR Petition independently.
 However, UPPCL which is the holding company, would play a coordinating role for which Board of Directors of Licensee has authorized R.A.U.
 UPPCL -

 S. No Description of Directive Time Period for compliance from the date of issue of the Tariff Order Status of Compliance Commission's Direction deficiency notes, additional submissions, response to stakeholder queries, etc directly before the Commission and not through its holding company namely UPPCL.
-5 The Commission directs the Licensee to pressingly pursue the GoUP for finalization of the Transfer Scheme and submit a copy of the same.
-Within 3 months Licensee submitted that matter is being handled through the holding company namely UPPCL on behalf of all the Discoms which is pressingly pursuing the matter with the GoUP for the finalization of the Transfer Scheme. expedite the process of finalization of transfer scheme and submit the 6 The Commission reiterates its direction to the Licensee to ensure proper maintenance of detailed fixed assets registers as specified in the Distribution Tariff Regulations.
+5. The Commission directs the Licensee to pressingly pursue the GoUP for finalization of the Transfer Scheme and submit a copy of the same.
+Within 3 months Licensee submitted that matter is being handled through the holding company namely UPPCL on behalf of all the Discoms which is pressingly pursuing the matter with the GoUP for the finalization of the Transfer Scheme.
+The Licensee should expedite the process of finalization of transfer scheme and submit the status of the same in next Tariff filling.
+6. The Commission reiterates its direction to the Licensee to ensure proper maintenance of detailed fixed assets registers as specified in the Distribution Tariff Regulations.
 Immediate Licensee submitted that suitable steps are being taken to ensure compliance with the directions of the Commission.
-Instructions have been issued to field units to ensure compliance with the give indefinite time for preparation of the FAR.
-Licensee should submit
+Instructions have been issued to field units to ensure compliance with the preparation of the FAR.